planetmint/planetmint/docs/root/source/terminology.md

 **What's the Difference Between a Planetmint Network and a Consortium?**

 A Planetmint network is just a bunch of connected nodes.
 A consortium is an organization which has a Planetmint network, and where each node in that network has a different operator.

+## Validators

+A validator node is a Planetmint node that is a validator as it is defined for Tendermint (see [Tendermint Validator](https://docs.tendermint.com/master/nodes/validators.html)).

 ## Transactions